 2 out of 10 (3 for the Long Walk).

 This is an easy walk from the historic town of Huntingdon to the attractive twin villages of Houghton and Wyton.
 Much of the walk is close to or actually alongside the River Great Ouse, and at Houghton you can visit the last working water mill on the river.
-Houghton Mill is operated by the National Trust and is open on weekends and some weekdays from mid-March to the end of October (with milling demonstrations on Sundays and Bank Holiday Mondays); admission (2016) is £5.
+Houghton Mill is operated by the National Trust and is open Sat–Wed from mid-March to the end of October (daily in August), with milling demonstrations on Sundays and Bank Holiday Mondays; admission (2018) is £5.45.

 Oliver Cromwell was a pupil in Huntingdon's old grammar school (as was Samuel Pepys).
 The building now houses the Cromwell Museum (free entry); it is open daily (except Mondays) but note that its opening hours are limited, especially in winter.